iputuanggak/image-viewer-component/README.md

 ## Introduction

 I love [react-viewer](https://github.com/infeng/react-viewer).
-But, it's never been updated for 5 years.
+But, it hasn't been updated for 5 years, and the UI needs to be revamped.
 So, I decided to do some adjustment (many), such as:
 * update the react version.
 16 -> 18
 * adjust the code for typescript update
 * add props for image description.
 It's not image alt